 - An outdoor rectangular pool at Eldorado Park for drop-in swimming (no registered programs) and an extensive camp program.
-Residents can also make use of the TRCA's outdoor pool at Heart Lake Conservation Area. - Smaller wading pools are provided at Balmoral Park and Gage Park. - Professor's Lake Recreation Centre contains a beach and swimming area, while kayak, paddleboat, paddleboard and canoe rentals are available. - Nine splash pads with differing designs and waterplay features, categorized as 'Major' and 'Minor' facilities based on their size and catchment area.
+Residents can also make use of the TRCA's outdoor pool at Heart Lake Conservation Area. - Smaller wading pools at Gage Park and Balmoral Park. - A beach and swimming area at Professor's Lake Recreation Centre with kayak, paddleboat, paddleboard and canoe rentals available.
+Public swimming and boat rentals are also available at Heart Lake (TRCA). - Eight splash pads with differing designs and waterplay features, categorized as 'Major' and 'Minor' facilities based on their size and catchment area.